imaayushpatel/qr-backup/README.md

 # QR Backup
 The purpose of this project is to establish a more secure alternative to paper backups of sensitive texts (like passwords, crypto seeds etc.) while keeping the content of backups as interoperable as possible.

-This code use `RSA SHA256` asymmetric encrption to encrypt your text and then convert it a QR code which can later be printed and kept at a safe place.
+This code use `RSA SHA256` asymmetric encryption to encrypt your text and then convert it a QR code which can later be printed and kept at a safe place.

 ## Requirements
 - Python 3